wscv-indaba/wscv-indaba.github.io/index.md

 ## Call for Papers

 <div style="text-align: justify">
-To foster interactions and boost your visibility, we welcome submissions of any work related to computer vision (not limited to weakly supervised), to be presented at the poster session.
+To foster interactions, we welcome submissions of any work related to computer vision (not limited to weakly supervised), for presentation at the poster session.
-Original articles as well as previously published works can be submitted.<br>
+Original articles as well as previously published ones can be submitted.<br>
 <br>
-<b>Submission deadline is July 10th (11:59pm AOE).
-Details will be added here.</b><br>
+<b>Deadline is July 10th (11:59pm AOE).
+Submission details will be added here.</b><br>
-Selection of relevant papers (of at least 4 pages) will be done by the organization board, for presentation at the poster session.<br>
+The selection of relevant papers (of at least 4 pages) will be done by the organization board, for presentation at the poster session.<br>
 <br>
 The topics of interest include, but are not limited to: